Julio Valdez: Bio

 He has presented thirty (30) solo exhibitions, most recently in 2016 at Latin American Masters Gallery in Santa Monica, California and 2017 at June Kelly Gallery in Soho, New York City.
 Julio Valdez Studio is a regular exhibitor at the Affordable Art Fair as well as Art on Paper, both in New York.

-In October 2019, Valdez is part of the official representation of the Dominican Republic at the 58th Venice Biennale and a new solo show will open at June Kelly Gallery, New York.
-A new museum exhibition is scheduled for 2020 at the Art Museum of the Americas, Organization of American States (OAS), Washington, DC.
+Valdez was part of the official representation of the Dominican Republic at the 58th Venice Biennale and a new solo show will open at June Kelly Gallery, New York.
+A new museum exhibition is scheduled for 2021 at the Art Museum of the Americas, Organization of American States (OAS), Washington, DC.

 Email: Phone: (212)-426-6260